 PyTorch implementations.

-Backpropagation and regularization.
+Backpropagation and regularization

-Basic concepts of language modeling, including adaptation and prompting.
+Basic concepts of language modeling, including adaptation and prompting

 Next-word prediction